portworx/px-dev/px_commandline.md

 ### Priortization option: Class of Service
 As container run, their IOPs will be priorted based on the level set on the volume.
 The level can be changed on a running container.
 A higher number has greater priority.
 XXXX

-## Seed a volume with initial data:
-A useful pattern is to be able to provide initial data in newly created volumes.
-In pxctl, you can do so with the seed command.

-XXXX

 ## PX Command Line (pxctl) Help